Crankers/IntuneCorporateBranding/README.md

 The detection rule script is generated and named BrandingDetection.ps1

 ## Using
-Add the resulting Win32 app (.intunewin) to Intune.
+Add the resulting Win32 app (.intunewin) and BrandingDetection.ps1 to Intune.

-The installation command line should be: powershell.exe -noprofile -executionpolicy bypass -file .\CorporateBranding.ps1
+The installation command line should be:

+powershell.exe -noprofile -executionpolicy bypass -file .\CorporateBranding.ps1

 Load the detection script to your app BrandingDetection.ps1